 6. Learn from your mistakes

-If you don’t learn from your mistakes, you will go on in the mistake-failure-unforgiveness cycle.
+If you don’t learn from your mistakes, you will go on in the mistake-unforgiveness cycle.

 7. Practice forgiving others